arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-15
+# Lab 15
 On this branch, we have are now utilizing site properties so that we can render site specific properties within an organization.

-## User story
-As a user, I would like to configure my pages to use site-specific variables.

-## Concepts
-- Site Properties

-## New Files on this branch
--  `properties/index.js `
--  `properties/sites/demo.js`
--  `properties/sites/the-bugle.js`

-## Changed files:
-- `components/features/article/header/default.jsx`

-## What's next?
 It's time to learn how to work with multiple output types.
-Switch to `fusion-16` to find out how.

-If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

-If you are starting this training from the sixteenth user story (task Fusion-16), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-15 instead.

-## Task: User Story 15
-As a user, I would like to configure my site to render different content for different outputs such as Google AMP.

-## Guide
+As we have learned, output types allow fusion to render content in different formats and for different purposes (AMP, JSON, XML, etc).

 1. In the `components/output-types` directory, create an amp.jsx file

 2. Within the react component return the entire page content (from the html tag to the body tag), while rendering the children from props